nachovz/ax-challenge/README.md

 ## Server side caching

 This aplication uses the runtime memory to handle a short-term cache consumed by the Server Side execution of the `useCachingFetch` hook.
 It is guaranteed that the route `/appWithSSRData` will render successfully even without javascript enabled.

+## Cache Serialization

+This application serializes Server Sided cache data using `json.stringify`, it then uses `json.parse` and stores the initialized data into the `window` object on the client side.
+It os guaranteed that no network calls are made when navigating to the route `/appWithSSRData` and the same route renders successfully without javascript enabled.

+## What's next?

+- There's room to improve both Client-side and Server-side caching.
+In the client side it could be worth it to create a more robust data structure for the cache object or use indexedDB.
+On the server side, we could implement an instantiable class to centralized the cache functionality.
+- Testing: this project could be more robust with some unit testing.